rock-solid/wordpress-progressive-web-apps/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-* The latest version comes with a brand Progressive Web App built on React & Semantic UI.
+* The latest version comes with a brand new Progressive Web App built on React & Semantic UI.

 == Screenshots ==